Zapper-fi/protocol/src/pages/agents.md

   mimeType: String
   url: String! @deprecated(reason: "Use `original` instead.")

+  """
-  """Returns a link of the original animation"""
+  Returns a link of the original animation
+  """
   original: String!
 }